RITAccess/EV3_accessibility/README.md

 #### Initial Getting Started

-The scripts in the EV3 sources expect the source code to live in a projects folder in your home directory.
-You will need to create a  projects symlink to the ev3sources folder that was created when you cloned the Git repo.
+The scripts provided by logo  expect the source code to live in a projects folder in your home directory.
+You will need to symlink the repository into a project folder in your home.

 To import this project in Eclipse, check out the [Wiki article][6]